datumorphism/datumorphism.github.io/content/cards/machine-learning/learning-theories/structural-risk-minimization.md

 There are two main categories of structural risk minimization method:
 - Cross-validation (CV),
-- Statistical Learning Theory (SLT).
+- Using Statistical Learning Theory (SLT).